JayVen02/AECOBolts/README.md

 3. **Mobile**: On mobile devices, tap the hamburger menu for navigation
 4. **Leaderboards**: Click the tabs to switch between team and individual rankings
 5. **Tasks**: Click on task items to mark them as completed (simulation)
+6. **Contact Form**: Use the secure contact form to send inquiries with built-in validation
+7. **Privacy**: Click the privacy policy link to view data protection information

 ## ✨ Key Features Breakdown